quinngroup/ornet/README.md

 <img src="img/pipeline_diagram.png" width="1000">

+**Concept:**

+Inspired by social networks, OrNet models the dynamic morphologies of organelles as social network graphs.
+Just as Twitter and Facebook capture the dynamic nature of interpersonal relationships through the establishment or dissolution of connections between individuals, OrNet creates graphs that capture the spatio-temporal relationships of organellar structures via a similar edge management process.
+Graphs are constructed by fitting gaussian mixture models to every frame in a video; the final means become the vertices, while a divergenece metric is applied to every combination pair of mixture components to create the edges.
+Once graphs are created for each frame, spectral decompostion can be utilized to track the leading eigenvalues to understand the time-points and frame regions where the organellar structures are demonstrating significant changes.

 **Inputs:**

 - A single time-series video where the cells are fluorescently tagged to aid in the detection of sub-cellular organisms.
 (Note: We used a red fluorescent protein, DsRed2-Mito-7, in our experiments.)